dsinha12345/kariniAI/README.md

 # E-commerce Demo Application

-This project demonstrates a full-stack e-commerce application featuring a product catalog, search functionality, and an AI-powered chat assistant integrated with product context
+This project demonstrates a full-stack e-commerce application featuring a product catalog, search functionality, and an AI-powered chat assistant integrated with product context.

 ## Functionality